michaelmangelsdorf/myth/doc/pairs.md

 Regarding pair instructions, there is one additional rule, and one exception to this rule to remember.

+#### Scrounging

 The rule is that when both letters (source and target) are the same, that means something different! - another instruction entirely.

 This is called "scrounging" the original pair.
-The simplified reason for this feature is that copying the value from one register into itself (AA - copy A to A, for example) is not overly useful.
+The simplified reason for this feature is that copying the value from one register into itself (AA - copy A to A, for example) is not overly useful, so we are doing something else instead!

-Now, the exception to this rule of scrounging is that since F is not a target register, we scrounge FM instead, even though F and M are not the same letters.
+Now, the exception to this rule of scrounging, just something to remember, is that since F is not a target register, we scrounge FM instead, even though F and M are not the same letters.

 Here are all the scrounged combinations, and what they "redirect" to, which instruction they do instead:

 FM: KEY, MM: CODE, BB: LOCAL, OO: LEAVE, AA: ENTER, DD: INC, SS: DEC, PP: EA

 Each of these will be explained in the appropriate section.

+#### Effects

 Some of the sources and targets are what are called effects.
 Effect means that instead of being a little physical storage location (called a "register"), reading or writing it triggers a specific side effect.
 It has an action.
 We could say that effects are just names for their actions, instead of names for a storage cell or register.